 When applicants are considered eligible for interviews after review of their completed files, they will be notified of available interview dates and invited by the Office of Admissions to schedule an on-campus or virtual interview.

 A typical interview day involves participation in the following activities coordinated by the Office of Admissions: an interview with two department faculty, lunch with current Midwestern University students, a campus tour, and consultations with counselors from the Office of Admissions and the Office of Financial Aid.

 During interview sessions, department faculty will engage students in conversation regarding topics relevant to educational or healthcare settings.
 Students will also be asked to provide a writing sample in response to a clinical prompt.
 Interview and writing sample responses will be evaluated using rubrics established for this purpose.
-Prospective student's application, interviews, and writing samples are evaluated using rubrics that were developed by the SLP Program.
-The Speech-Language Pathology Admissions Committee makes admission recommendations to the Program Director who submits them to the Dean of the College of Health Sciences for action.
-The Dean, via the Office of Admissions, notifies each applicant in writing of the admission action/decision.
+Prospective students' applications, interviews, and writing samples are evaluated using rubrics that were developed by the SLP Program.
+The Admissions Committee, which includes the Program Director, makes decisions for action with oversight from the Dean of the College of Health Sciences.
+The Dean, via the Office of Admissions, notifies applicants in writing of the admission action/decision.

 The Dean of the College of Health Sciences may recommend for an interview, applicants who meet the Program’s minimum requirements for which they are applying (e.g. children of alumni, faculty, or staff).
 These applicants are not guaranteed admission into a Program and will have their application reviewed similarly to other applicants being considered for acceptance.
 All admissions decisions are made by the program Admissions Committee.